 Lots has been written by well-known venture capitalists, super angel investors, and angel investors who frequently write small cheques, about partnering with “the right investor”.
 There is a lot of sage advice to be found in these writings and some great lessons have been shared.
 Most of these posts however, assume you have lots of people reaching out wanting to invest.
 When you get past the seed stage and are raising money from institutional investors like VCs, these writings also assume your company is in the position to reject term sheets and be super choosy.
 If at the seed stage or the post seed stage your company is in this position, that is fantastic!

 Whether or not you have competing term sheets the founders and leaders of the business should spend time making sure investment time horizons from the VCs are aligned with how the business is expected to progress.
 This ensures that the VC isn’t expecting a liquidity event before the company achieves some meaningful milestones.
 If these two timelines aren’t aligned then the VCs will apply pressure for a premature exit.
 This could mean a push from the VCs and or the Board to complete an IPO or an RTO (reverse take-over) to have the company’s shares listed on a public stock exchange in the hopes of giving the investors the liquidity they are seeking.
+Depending on the type of listing, sometimes insiders and management are subject to lengthy lock-up periods and don't experience the same liquidity the investors will experience.

 Tech sector history is full of companies that went public prematurely; their stock price dropped shortly after the listing was completed, or the trading volume of shares was so thin that it was nearly impossible for anyone to sell their shares (and in the process realize the cash value of their holdings in the company).
 In these cases, the management team went through considerable effort to make the public listing happen, the company spent a large sum of money on lawyers, accountants and on listing fees, and the desired liquidity never really materialized.
 This is not a good outcome, and it’s mostly attributable to a misaligned partnership with the investor(s), from the beginning.